The Front-Line Manager's Guide to Building a Personal Productivity System That Actually Works

 Case Study: A System in Action

-Sarah, a front-line manager at a fintech company, implemented this system when her team grew from 6 to 15 people in three months.
-Her key modifications included:
+Sarah, a front-line manager at a fintech company, implemented this system when her team grew from 6 to 15 people.

 Results after 90 days: